ashish703399/react-md/HTML.md

 **What is semantic HTML?** <br />
 It is the use of HTML markup to reinforce the semantics or meaning of the content.

+HTML5 semantic tags define the purpose of the element.
+By using semantic markup, you help the browser understand the meaning of the content instead of just displaying it.
+By providing this extra level of clarity, HTML5 semantic elements also help search engines to read the page and find the required information faster.

 **How to create a nested webpage in HTML?**
 ```